gertingold/tools4scicomp/manuscript/git.rst

 should ultimately flow back into the production code, a step referred to as merging.

 Let us take a look at an example.
-As branches can be become a bit confusing once you have several of them, it makes sense to make sure from time to time that you are still on the right branch.
+As branches can become a bit confusing once you have several of them, it makes sense to make sure from time to time that you are still on the right branch.
 We have not created a new branch and therefore are on the master branch.
 This can be verified as follows::